AuthorizeNet/sdk-ruby/README.md

 ## Building & Testing the SDK

 ### Running the SDK Tests
-To run the integration tests (hitting the sandbox):
+To run the integration tests in the sandbox:
 ```
 rake spec
 ```